Siyaanx/machine-learning/README.md

 # Exploratory Data Analysis (EDA)
 The Exploratory Data Analysis enables one to get in-depth understanding of dataset.
 Typically, EDA is carried out in order to detect any errors, outliers as well as to understand different patterns in the dataset.
-In performing an EDA on "hotel-booking' dataset, these major steps were carried out.
+In performing an EDA on "hotel-booking' dataset, the major steps below were carried out.
+Refer to the jupyter notebook marked "Exploratory Data Analysis" as you go through the steps.

 **STEP 1**
 Loading the libraries and importing datasets.
 Pandas is used in reading the csv file marked "hotel-booking".
 Open the jupyter notebook marked "Exploratory Data Analysis" to view.